EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation: Experiments

-The Table \ref{tab:vea} show how the varying initial epoch-wise alignment weight $\lambda_{min}$ influence the performance of EGRA.
-These results indicate that selecting an appropriate value for $\lambda_{min}$ plays a crucial role in achieving strong performance.
+The Table \ref{tab:vea} shows how the varying initial epoch-wise alignment weight $\lambda_{min}$ influence the performance of EGRA.
+From it, we can find that selecting an appropriate value for $\lambda_{min}$ plays a crucial role in achieving strong performance.
 All datasets show that setting $\lambda_{min} = 0$, i.e., starting the epoch-wise alignment weight from zero, generally leads to suboptimal performance.
 For example, on the Sports dataset, this setting results in a performance drop of 7.54\% on R@20 and 8.46\% on N@20 compared to the best configuration.
 On the Clothing dataset, the drops are 1.86\% and 2.16\%, while on MicroLens, the performance decreases by 3.50\% and 3.05\% on R@20 and N@20, respectively.
 However, a higher $\lambda_{min}$ does not necessarily lead to better performance.
-In fact, unlike Clothing, both the Sports and MicroLens datasets achieve their best results when $\lambda_{min}$ is set to 0.005 rather than the higher value of 0.01.
+In fact, unlike Sports and Clothing, the MicroLens dataset achieves its best results when $\lambda_{min}$ is set to 0.005 rather than the higher value of 0.01.
 Hence, selecting an appropriate $\lambda_{min}$ for each dataset is essential for achieving optimal performance.